-AC 2018-2019: In AC 18-19, 179 students were given the BUAD 2200 objective measure (post-test).
+AC 2018-2019: 179 students were given the BUAD 2200 objective measure (post-test).
 Of these students, 69% scored 70% or better on the post-test.
-This indicated a decline of 6% from the previous testing cycle.
+This indicated a decline of

+6% from the previous testing cycle.
 The acceptable target was not met.

 Based on the analysis of the AC 2017-2018 assessment results, the rigor of the four online sections was strengthened to better ensure parity with the face-to-face sections.
 When comparing the results of 2017-2018 and 2018-2019 we expected a decline in average test scores due to this strengthening.
 It should be noted for the AC 18-19, a new faculty member was added during the Spring 2019 semester.
-The professor reviewed the course, realigned and strengthened assessment procedures.
+The professor reviewed the course and determined that there was a need to realign and strengthen the assessment procedures.

-AC 2020-2021: In AC20-21, 195 students were given the BUAD 2200 objective measure (post-test).
+AC 2020-2021: 195 students were given the BUAD 2200 objective measure (post-test).
 Of these students, 66% scored 70% or better on the post-test.
 The acceptable target was not met; the ideal target was not met.

 Data was not reported for the AC 2019-2020, as it was decided that data for this SLO would only be reported every two years.
 Based on analysis of the AC 2018-2019 results, corrective actions were taken in AC 2019-2020.
 The faculty provided an additional comprehensive overview of the business communication requirements in both the face-to-face and online courses in AC Fall 2019-2020 and AC 2020-2021.
 However, it must be noted that with the shutdown of university classes during the Spring 2020 semester, data collection was affected due to the COVID-19 pandemic.
 Course delivery and assignments were drastically changed during the latter part of Spring 2020.
 These changes then had a continued effect on the 2020-2021 assessment cycle courses and data.
 There were additional weather-related events during AC 2020-2021 that disrupted classes and delivery of materials.
 The number of students not participating in the pre-test post-test exams was larger in AC 2020-2021 than in past semesters.
 A total of 237 students were graded for the BUAD 2200 courses.
-Eighty-two percent (n=195) students took the final exam/post-test.
+Eighty-two percent (n=195) students took the final exam during AC 2020-2021; 18% (n=42) did not complete the final exam/post-test.